esqb/brazilian-cryptocurrency-exchanges-apis/README.md

 # brcrypto-apis
-A collective list of public and trade APIs of brazilian cryptocurrency exchanges.
+A collective list of data and trade APIs of brazilian cryptocurrency exchanges.

 ###
 Exchange | Data API | Trade API